ttracyt/CO2-Emission/README.md

 ### 4. Which fuel type do countries emit the most?
 Who are the top 10 producers for that source?

 For this question, I created my own chart to answer my question.
 From previous charts, I found that Coal was the largest fuel type produced by countries.
-From there, I filtered out top 10 countries from Coal production and found that top 3 were China, United States, and Germany.
-It was interesting to see Germany because from our previous findings, India was the 3rd country with the highest CO2 emission.
+From there, I filtered out top 10 countries from Coal production and found that top 3 were China, United States, and India.
+The results are not any different from our previous findings; however, we see Africa and Poland on our new list.
+This tells us that though Africa and Poland weren't the top 10 general largest CO2 producers, they are producing large amounts of CO2 compared to other fuel types.